-The Tennessee Department of Environment and Conservation (“TDEC”) issued a proposed Order and Assessment (“Order”) to Warren County, Tennessee (“Warren County”), for alleged violation of certain provisions of the Tennessee Code addressing underground storage tanks (“USTs”).
-See Case No. UST 18-0118.
+The Tennessee Department of Environment and Conservation (“TDEC”) issued a November 10th proposed Order and Assessment (“Order”) related to 795 Airways (“Airways”) for alleged violation of the Tennessee Underground Storage Tank (“UST”) regulations.
+See Case No. UST 20-0101.

 The Order provides that Zaid Alshaif is the registered owner of four underground storage tanks (“USTs”) in Jackson, Tennessee.

 The Underground Storage Tank Division (“Division”) of TDEC is stated to have received on February 24, 2017, a Buyer’s Notification for UST form listing Zaid Alshaif as the owner of the four UST systems.
 The Division is stated to have sent the previously referenced individual an invoice for four annual tank fees on January 1, 2019.
 Such fees are stated to have remained unpaid.

 The Order also references the USTs being placed on a delivery prohibition and issuance of a previous Administrative Order citing violations discovered during a compliance inspection conducted on May 18, 2017.
 The USTs are stated to remain out of compliance with the requirement to perform tightness testing and $4,320 in penalties have not been paid.

 Division personnel are stated to have performed a compliance inspection on or about December 20, 2019, which allegedly identified the following violations during the inspection:

 - Failure to report a change in status in accordance with Rule 0400-18-01-.03(1)(g).

 - Failure to designate Class A and Class B certified operators in accordance with Rule 0400-18-01-.16(2)(a).

 - Failure to provide overfill prevention for the USTs in accordance with Rule 0400-18-01-.02(3)(a)1(ii)II.